 Decadent and tender filet mignon, topped with a rich mushroom duxelles, delicate prosciutto and wrapped in a golden, buttery puff pastry.
 Individual Beef Wellingtons are the perfect special occasion meal.

-This Individual Beef Wellington recipe is right up there with our Garlic Herb Prime Rib Recipe.
+This Individual Beef Wellington recipe is right up there with our Garlic Herb Prime Rib Recipe and Smoked Prime Rib.
 Both are decadent and worthy of top billing at your next holiday meal.
 Both can be intimidating beef recipes, however they don’t have to be.
 With a bit of pre-planning and focus, these two special occasion beef recipes will soon be in your foodie wheelhouse.

 Beef Wellington is an old school recipe from England, however is having a bit of a resurgence the past decade thanks to Gordon Ramsey and Hell’s Kitchen.
 What makes Beef Wellington so good is the layering of complex flavors.
 Once cooked you’re left with a flakey butter crust on the outside and a perfectly cooked tender medium-rare steak on the inside.

 What is Beef Wellington?